 - Be aware of differences between your home country and foreign campaign.
 When analyzing your SEO and PPC results, don’t compare them to your home campaigns.
 Internet use and behavior varies greatly by country.
 In Japan, for instance, more consumers access the web with their mobile device, so you might see more shortened or misspelled keywords, less time spent on a landing page, or a higher abandonment rate.
 Analytics from local search engines (e.g., Baidu in China) are going to vary as well.

-SEM localization is a relatively new field, so it’s important that you align yourself with a localization partner with the right skills and experience to maximize the impact of your campaign.
-Increase your visibility in foreign search engines and help international customer find what they’re looking for − you.
+It’s important that you align yourself with a localization partner with the right SEM localization skills and experience to maximize the impact of your campaign, increase your visibility in foreign search engines and help international customers find what they’re looking for − you.